PLUG POWER INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP notifies investors that a securities class action lawsuit has been filed in the United States District Court for the Southern District of New York

-NEW YORK, March 10, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of those who acquired Plug Power Inc. (“Plug” or the “Company”) (NASDAQ: PLUG) securities from November 9, 2020 through March 1, 2021, inclusive (the “Class Period”).
+NEW YORK, March 16, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of those who acquired Plug Power Inc. ("Plug" or the "Company") (NASDAQ: PLUG) securities from November 9, 2020 through March 1, 2021, inclusive (the "Class Period").

 On March 2, 2021, prior to the commencement of the day's trading, the Company filed a Notification of Late Filing with the U.S. Securities and Exchange Commission (SEC) stating that it could not timely file its annual report for the period ended December 31, 2020 because the Company was completing a "review and assessment of the treatment of certain costs with regards to classification between Research and Development versus Costs of Goods Sold, the recoverability of right of use assets associated with certain leases, and certain internal controls over these and other areas."
 The Company stated that "it is possible that one or more of these items may result in charges or adjustments to current and/or prior period financial statements."